actix/actix-web/guide/src/qs_2.md

 # Getting Started

-Let’s create and run our first actix web application.
-We’ll create a new Cargo project that depends on actix web and then run the application.
+Let’s write our first actix web application!

-In the previous section we already installed the required rust version.
-Now let's create a new cargo project.

 ## Hello, world!

-Let’s write our first actix web application!
 Start by creating a new binary-based Cargo project and changing into the new directory:

 ```bash
 cargo new hello-world --bin